Greenwood Personal Injury Attorneys

 Habig Injury Law has committed to donating 2.5% of the Firm’s revenue to local charities in the communities we serve.

-HABIG INJURY LAW DECADES OF EXPERTISE
+HABIG INJURY LAW DECADES OF LOCAL EXPERTISE

 You never pay upfront fees because Habig Injury Law operates on a contingency fee basis.
 You only pay if our Indiana personal injury attorneys recover compensation for you.
 Founding attorney Eric Habig spent years defending trucking and logistics companies before dedicating his practice to representing individuals.
 That experience gives us an inside perspective on how insurers and corporate defendants operate, allowing us to anticipate strategies used to deny or minimize claims.